gudiseva/stackedit/Hive Interview QA.md

 # Hive Interview Questions and Answers

 Q. What is hive metastore?

-Ans.
+> Ans.
 Hive Metastore is a central repository for Hive metadata.
 It has 2 components:

-1. A Service to which the **Hive Driver** connects to and queries for the database schema.
+> 1. A Service to which the **Hive Driver** connects to and queries for the database schema.
  2. A backing database to store the metadata.

 There are three modes to configure Hive Metastore:

  - Embedded Metastore
- - Local MetastoreRemote Metastore
+ - Local Metastore
+ - Remote Metastore

 ```mermaid